prokischlab/GENOMITexplorer/README.md

 The most discriminating phenotypes by molecular diagnosis can be explored for all genes with ≥5 reported patients carrying “pathogenic” and “likely pathogenic” variants.

+**3) Visualisation of the <a href="https://prokischlab.github.io/GENOMITexplorer/#Scripts_WES_study_study_overview.html" target="_blank">study results</a>.**

+Depiction of the study overview, molecular genetic diagnoses, mitochondrial disease gene coverage, and clinical presentation of the patients.